-Sensory differences and impairments are addressed through occupational therapy with a sensory integration approach.
+Sensory differences and impairments are managed through occupational therapy with a sensory integration approach.

 Sensory integration (SI) is an approach to occupational therapy that seeks to normalize the organization of sensory input and permit adaptive responses to that information.
 The concept of sensory integration comes from a body of work developed by Jean Ayres, Ph.D., OTR.
 As an occupational therapist, Dr. Ayres was interested in the way in which sensory processing and motor planning disorders interfere with daily life function and learning.
 This theory has been further developed and researched by other occupational and physical therapists.
 In addition, literature from the fields of neuropsychology, neurology, physiology, child development and psychology have contributed to theory development and intervention strategies.
 Sensory experiences include touch, pressure, movement, sight and sound.
 These basic sensory systems form the foundation for body awareness enabling us to form a mental body map, and know where our bodies are in space.
 The process of the brain organizing and interpreting multi-sensory input is called sensory integration.
 It is a crucial foundation for more complex learning and behavior.